Panama Camilina Geisha Natural

 Roberto Brenes is a really interesting person with interests well outside that of coffee farming.
 Farming coffee is what he plans to do through his retirement years and the land has been in his wife's family for generations.
 Roberto is also the head of the Panamanian stock exchange so he has a lot of knowledge of international finance; Panama because of its location and the canal in particular, is tremendously growing country with interests from all over the globe.
 Panama City, the capital, is sometimes referred to as the Dubai of the Americas and a place where there is much international investment.
 It wasn't always that way.
 During the Noriega years when under dictator rule, Panamanians suffered and lived in fear.
 A younger Brenes was an outspoken critic of the Noriega regime and was twice exiled from the country, something of a badge of honor when looking back on it.
 Educated in Panama through secondary school Brenes went to Columbia University in New York where he earned an MBA, which led him to work in banking when he returned to his country.
 Later, while exiled and in South America he elevated his career to investment banking.
 Post Noriega and exile, when Panama was coming out from under dictatorship, Brenes was offered the role of Central Banker for the country.
 The zeal he brings to everything in his life is now being poured into his coffee farming and the results are obvious.

-At 68 Brenes is engaged in Ironman triathlon competitions, for which he clearly has a love.
-His Geisha Ironman coffee is named in honor of this activity.
+Now in his late 60s Brenes is engaged in Ironman triathlon competitions, for which he clearly has a love.
+His Camilina Geisha Natural coffee is his other passion.
 We are happy to count ourselves among Roberto's friends and acquaintances and look forward to our next meeting.
 Judges adored this coffee and there was no shortage of compliments for its huge bag of flavors.